-- In the cPanel scroll to the Advanced menu, click on the Error pages icon; this will take you to the Error pages menu.
+- Click the Error pages icon located in the Advanced section.
+This will take you to the Error pages menu.

-- Below "Step 1," select the domain for the customize error pages.
+- Below "Step 1," click the ▼ button, and then select a domain for the customize error pages.

 - When the selected Error Page loads, the following six tags are available:

 Note: You do not have to use any of the above tags.
-They are available to you based on your own personal preferences and needs specific to your web site.
+They are available to you based on your preferences and needs specific to your website.

-You can place any HTML code or text in the error page specific to your own personal preferences and needs specific to your web site.
+You can place any HTML code or text in the error page specific to your own preferences and needs specific to your website.

 - Click the Go Back button to return to the Error pages menu to edit a different Error Page or

 - Click the Home icon in the upper left-hand corner to return to the cPanel main menu.

 Tip: You can find what error codes are being shown to your visitors by viewing any of the available website statistical analysis programs built into cPanel, such as Awstats, Webalizer, etc.

 - Try refreshing your browser if you still see the Bluehost default error pages (ctrl + F5).